mikamautnerrohde/researchproject/rp-midterm.md

 ## Section 2: Reflecting on the discussion

-Were there any elements scored 1 or 2?
+Were  any elements scored 1 or 2?
 If so, please motivate why.
 Also mention what the plans for improvement are.
 <br/>
 <br/>
 <br/>